 The 75-hour doctoral program in Educational Psychology with an emphasis in Bilingual Education (BIED) prepares graduates for university and leadership positions in the field of education, including consultation and evaluation, teacher training and supervision or coordination of programs.
 A combination of coursework, practica, program competencies and the final dissertation ensure both the breadth and depth of training.
-Faculty trained and experienced in bilingual curriculum development, distance teaching formats and instructional design leads the program.
+The program is led by trained and experienced faculty in bilingual assessment, curriculum development, research methodology, program evaluation, distance teaching formats, and instructional design.

 The degree program includes the following course requirements:

 Besides seminar-based learning, the doctoral program develops competencies across the following areas through practica: